federicalaurino/MANworks/transport/README.md

 ## How to install and run the program
 -------------------------------------------------------
 ## THE PACKAGE
-- `doc/`     : Code documentation

 - `include/` : General include files

 - `lib/`     : Main library (to be generated)

 - `src/`     : Example sources
-  - `1_uncoupled/`    : solve the uncoupled 1d and 3d problems
-  - `2_singlebranch/` : solve the coupling with single-vessel network
+  - `1_singlebranch_transp/` : solve the coupling with single-vessel network
-  - `3_Ybifurcation/` : solve the problem with Y-shaped network
+  - `2_Ybifurcation_transp/` : solve the problem with Y-shaped network
-  - `4_primalmixed/`  : compare the output of primal and mixed solvers
-  - `5_CFS/`          : simulate the flow of CSF in the brain
+  - `3_network_transp/`  : solve te problem with a small network
-  - `6_singlebranch_transport/`: solve the coupled diffusion problem on a single-vessel network
+  - `4_curved_singlebranch/`  : solve the problem with a curved single-vessel network
+  - `5_curved_bifurcation/`  : solve the problem with curved Y-shaped network
-  - `7_Ybifurcation_transport/`: solve the coupled diffusion problem on a single-vessel network
+  - `6_anastomosis/`  : solve the problem with anastomosis network
-  - `8_network_transport/`: solve the coupled diffusion problem on a single-vessel network
+  - `7_Voronoi_network/`  : solve te problem with a Voronoi network

-- `config.mk`: Specify the variable GETFEM_PREFIX for GetFEM++ library
+- `config.mk`: Specify some variables for compiler

+- `configure.sh`: Load the modules from a MOX computer

 - `Doxyfile` : Instruction to build the code documentation